 Butternut Squash Soup is a creamy bowl of comfort food goodness!
 It’s easy to make, full of healthy vegetables, and ready in under 30 minutes.

 When picking out a butternut squash, first look for color.
 It should be a solid beige color and not have any deep cuts or bruises.
 Sometimes they get a little scratched during shipping and at the grocery store.
 Small surface only scratches are fine.
 Next, pick up the squash.
-If it feels heavy for its size, it is a good one to pick.
+If it feels heavy for its size, it’s a good one.

 If you enjoyed this recipe, you may enjoy these other classic soup recipes: